 The following changes are proposed in R2-2205077:

-Slice specific RACH configuration for RA isolation and prioritization can be included in SIB1 messages.
-The slice specific RACH configurations are associated to specific slice groups, and if not provided for a slice or slice group that UE considers for selecting the RACH configuration, then the UE does not consider the slice(s) for selecting the slice specific RACH configuration, i.e., the UE uses the common RACH configuration.
-In the UE, NAS provides the slice group to be considered during RA to AS.
+Slice group specific RACH configuration for RA partitioning and prioritization can be included in SIB1 message.
+The slice specific RACH configurations are associated to specific slice groups, and if not provided for a slice group that UE considers for selecting the RACH configuration, then the UE does not consider the slice(s) for selecting the slice specific RACH configuration, i.e., the UE uses the common RACH configuration.
+In the UE, NAS provides the slice group information to be considered during RA to AS.

 Editor's Note: Details of slice grouping and how it is provided to the UE are FFS, depends on SA2.